lakshmicdgithub/EmployeeManagementSystem1/README.md

+Employee Management System1

-Employee Management System1 developed using Core java with java database connectivity(JDBC).
+This is an Employee Management System developed this application using Core java with java database connectivity(JDBC).
-It allows users to add, delete, update and display employee information using employee table.
+It allows users to insert, delete, update and display employee information using employee table.
 It is connected to a MySQL database using JDBC and contains classes for database operations and employee data storage.